DevOluwapelumi/Stopwatch-App/README.md

 # Stopwatch-App
-This Stopwatch was created with HTML, CSS and JAVASCRIPT only...
+This Stopwatch was created with HTML, CSS, and JAVASCRIPT only...

 A Stopwatch App is a digital application designed to function as a timer that measures the elapsed time between its start and stop functions.
 It's a convenient tool commonly used for various purposes, such as timing athletic activities, tracking work tasks, measuring cooking durations, and more.
 Here's a general description of a Stopwatch App's features and functionality: